matomo-org/developer-documentation/docs/distributing-your-plugin.md

 directory of your plugin.
 If present, a tab "Changelog" will appear on your plugin page showing the content of that file.

+#### Documentation

+It is recommended to put documentation for your plugin directly into a `/docs/index.md` file.
+If the file is present, we will show its content within a "Documentation" tab on your plugin page.

+#### FAQ

+It is recommended to put an FAQ for your plugin directly into a `/docs/faq.md` file.
+If the file is present, we will show its content within a "FAQ" tab on your plugin page.

 ## Publishing your plugin on the marketplace

 ### Put your plugin on GitHub